Carey Blyton

-Carey Blyton (14 March 1932 – 13 July 2002) was a British composer and writer best known for his song "Bananas in Pyjamas" (1969) - which later became the theme tune for an Australian children's television series - and for his work on Doctor Who.
-Having had a late start to his career, he mainly worked as a miniaturist, composing short orchestral scores and humorous pieces such as Return of Bulgy Gogo, Up the Faringdon Road, Mock Joplin and Saxe Blue; in addition, he assisted Benjamin Britten as a music editor.
+Carey Blyton (14 March 1932 – 13 July 2002) was a British composer and writer best known for his song "Bananas in Pyjamas" (1969)—which later became the theme tune for an Australian children's television series—and for his work on Doctor Who.
+Having had a late start to his career, he mainly worked as a miniaturist, composing short orchestral scores and humorous pieces such as "Return of Bulgy Gogo", "Up the Faringdon Road", "Mock Joplin" and "Saxe Blue"; in addition, he assisted Benjamin Britten as a music editor.

 Blyton wrote incidental music for three stories in the BBC Doctor Who television series: Doctor Who and the Silurians (1970), Death to the Daleks (1974), and Revenge of the Cybermen (1975).
-He was noted for his use of primitive musical instruments, using Crumhorns to depict the Silurians in Doctor Who and the Silurians, and serpents and ophicleides in Revenge of the Cybermen.
+He was noted for his use of primitive musical instruments, using crumhorns to depict the Silurians in Doctor Who and the Silurians, and serpents and ophicleides in Revenge of the Cybermen.
 Several CDs of his work were produced, notably Sherlock Holmes meets Dr Who, showcasing his work for an unmade Sherlock Holmes animated series, cues from all three of his Doctor Who stories, and other classics such as Saxe Blue.

 His career was prolific, and he died in Suffolk, aged 70.

 Early life and career

 Early life

-Blyton was born in Beckenham, Kent on 14 March 1932.
+Blyton was born in Beckenham, Kent, on 14 March 1932.
 He was the second child and only son of Hanly and Floss Blyton, and had an elder sister, Yvonne.
-A nephew of children's author Enid Blyton, he was educated at a grammar school and showed an interest for science and a hostility towards music.
-He developed polio at age sixteen, and during his recovery, he was taught piano as a pastime.
-That was the starting point of his formation and career in music; in the 1950s he officially began training as a composer.
+A nephew of children's author Enid Blyton, he was educated at a grammar school and showed an interest in science and a hostility towards music.
+He developed polio at age sixteen and during his recovery was taught piano as a pastime.
+This was the starting point of his formation and career in music; in the 1950s he officially began training as a composer.